 We love our families and we miss our passed parents.

-My mom, Betty, is 94 years old and has had Alzheimer Disease for 13 years, she is now on hospice care and comfortable.
+Kris’ mom Betty, is 95 years old and has had Alzheimer's Disease for 15 years, she is now on hospice care and comfortable.

-In honor of my mom, in 2015 HWCG launched a Dementia Mobile unit and train an innovative program; Dementia Live Experience (DL).
+In 2015, in honor of Betty, HWCG launched a Dementia Mobile unit to initiate an innovative program; Dementia Live Experience (DL).
 The DL is a tool to help society develop a greater appreciation and acceptance of those living with the disease.
 It is my hope that society, in general, will someday perceive aging and its diseases in a more compassionate way, it’s an aspiration that has evolved into a lifelong commitment.
 To learn more about the Dementia Mobile unit and DL Experience click here.

 Let our family care for yours.

 Owners of Homewatch CareGiversServing Calabasas, San Fernando Valley, Malibu, all Conejo Valley, Simi Valley, Moorpark, Camarillo, Ventura County and surrounding areas.